Journey2Ultra Running Coach Journey2Ultra

 1. Easy Runs: These sessions emphasize low perceived exertion, aiming to build volume and distance while allowing easy conversation and comfortable breathing.

 2. Long Runs: The cornerstone of ultra training, these runs vary in duration (2 to 6 hours) and simulate race conditions.
 They provide an opportunity to test gear and nutrition while maintaining a low perceived exertion.
+Back-to-back long runs can be included for more experienced runners and are when we do for example a Saturday and Sunday both long runs.

 3. Intervals or Speed Work: Alternating between fast running and recovery periods, these sessions increase interval duration as training progresses.
 They focus on high-intensity effort to build speed and pacing skills.